Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 “We’ll know in the next couple of days,” Carroll said.

-Smith ended the preseason 18-34 passing for 282 yards, two touchdowns and no interceptions, a rating of 100.37.
+Smith ended the preseason 18 for 34 passing for 282 yards, two touchdowns and no interceptions, a rating of 100.37.
 That, coupled with his 31 career starts, looks like enough to give him the nod assuming his knee issue isn’t something significant.

 Prosise runs away with a job?